Yash-567/Notes-App/README.md

 # Notes-App
-Notes App developed with Node.Js
-This Notes App is capable of :
+Notes App developed with Node.Js on Visual Studio Code This Notes App is capable of :
 1. Adding a Note(node app.js add --title="" --body="")
 2. Remove a Note(node app.js remove --title="")